davmre/photos_uploader/README.md

 # Google Photos Uploader

-Upload images to Google Photos with captions extracted from EXIF metadata (UserComment and ImageDescription fields).
+Script to upload images to Google Photos with captions extracted from EXIF metadata.

+For some reason, Google Photos does not populate its "description" field from EXIF.
+If you have a bunch of Exif-tagged images you'd like to upload to Google Photos, this script will do that, and automatically set the descriptions based on the EXIF `UserComment` or `ImageDescription` fields.

+This whole thing was vibecoded in about half an hour with Claude 4 Sonnet.
+If it doesn't do what you want, try asking Claude to fix it?

 ## Features